-The only way to stop big money in politics is to stop big money donations by limiting donations to no more than \$100 annually, with strict enforcement and high penalties.
+The only way to stop big money in politics is to stop big money donations by limiting donations to no more than \$100 annually (as in Quebec), with strict enforcement and high penalties.
 Join the call for these changes now by clicking here.